denispatric/denispatric/README.md

 ## <a name="softskills">SOFT SKILLS</a>

-🔎 precision and attention to quality
+🔎 Attention to Detail

-🙌 communication and teamwork skills
+🤝 Communication and teamwork skills

-💥 critical thinking
+💥 Critical thinking

-📚 ability to learn new tools, systems and processes quickly
+📚 Ability to learn new tools, systems and processes quickly

-💡 thinking outside the box
+💡 Thinking outside the box

-:chart_with_upwards_trend: problem solving and analytical skills
+:chart_with_upwards_trend: Problem solving and analytical skills

-:rocket: proactive attitude
+:rocket: Proactive mindset

-🔁 desire for self-development
+🔁 Drive for self-improvement

-🔋 energetic and motivated
+🔋 Enthusiastic and driven

-:clipboard: well-organized
+:clipboard: Highly organized

-🙅‍♀️ assertive
+🙅‍♀️ Confident and assertive

 ## <a name="gallup">TOP 5 GALLUP STRENGHTS</a>

-:one: Individualization
+:one: Analytical

-:two: Input
+:two: Deliberative

-:three: Maximizer
+:three: Focus

 :four: Positivity